MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 -->
-## 8. Convert the test toolkit library and test runner codeunits to AL extension
+## Task 8: Convert the test toolkit library and test runner codeunits to AL extension

-If you converted the test library form C/AL to AL, now you will create and build a project for test library, similar to what you did for the base application.
+If you converted the test library form C/AL to AL, you will now create and build a project for test library, similar to what you did for the base application.

 1. Follow steps 1 through 5 in Task 8 to create an AL project for the test library.